MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/prepare-server-sharepoint.md

 [Exchange Server »](prepare-server-exchange.md)

 > [!NOTE]
-> In all the examples below, **mimservername** represents the name of your domain controller, **contoso** represents your domain name, and **Pass@word1** represents an example password.
+> This walkthrough uses sample names and values from a company called Contoso.
+Replace these with your own.
+For example:
+> - Domain controller name - **mimservername**
+> - Domain name - **contoso**
+> - Password - **Pass@word1**

 ## Install **SharePoint Foundation 2013 with SP1**

 > [!NOTE]
-> It will require Internet connectivity for the installer to download its prerequisites.

-The server will restart at the end of the installation.
+> The installer requires an Internet connection to download its prerequisites.
+If the computer is on a virtual network which does not provide Internet connectivity, add an additional network interface to the computer that provides a connection to the Internet.
+This can be disabled after installation is completed.

+Follow these steps to install SharePoint Foundation 2013 SP1.
+After you finish installation, the server will restart.

 1. Launch **PowerShell** as a domain administrator.